UCL-ARC/Mutein/Pipelines/foldx/readme.md

 ### Structure
 There are pairs of scripts bash/python.
 The bash submits to qsub, the python runs in python.
 This enables a test environment to run the python scripts via both CI and user testing from the tests directory.

-There are 3 levels of paramaters.
+There are 3 levels of parameters.
 In order of least preferred to most:
 - Batch params (eg number of array jobs, time allowed, script dependence)
 - Pdb parameters (eg override of arrays for variants, name of variant, number of repairs)
 - Command line inputs - pdb needed, override anything else if you want (eg change the number of array jobs for testing)
 -----------------------------------------------------------------------
 ### Environment
 The scripts can be run in 3 modes - python, hpc and inputs (inputs only records the inputs to external libraries).
 You can override this with user= in the batch.
-You can add your dev invironment to the top of helper.py An example of a batch command with parameters overridden:
+You can add your dev environment to the top of helper.py An example of a batch command with parameters overridden: